The strong demand for CBD in the UK has made the CBD industry one of the fastest-growing wellness sectors.

 Does CBD Oil Get You High?

 If you have ever smoked marijuana, you probably know what it is like to get high.

-There might also be a dash of unpleasant side effects like delusions, confusion, and paranoia.
+There might also be unpleasant side effects like delusions, confusion, and paranoia.

-But you must be wary of low-quality CBD oil as it typically contains excessive THC or chemicals.
+However, it would be best to be wary of low-quality CBD oil as it typically contains excessive THC or chemicals.

 And so, we cannot stress enough the importance of making sure you’re buying premium CBD oil.

 The Islamic faith is keen on categorizing foods and drinks as to whether they are okay for consumption.

-CBD is an organic product with no psychoactive properties.
-There are no missteps during extraction or processing or from the history of CBD itself that would necessitate religious cleansing.
+Therefore, there are no steps during extraction or processing or from the history of CBD itself that would necessitate religious cleansing.

 Do Trace Amounts of THC Make CBD Haram?